Need to identify inter district terror modules involved in carrying out atrocities on people: DGP | Devdiscourse

-Jammu and Kashmir Police chief Dilbag Singh on Tuesday stressed on the need to identify inter-district terror modules involved in carrying out atrocities on people and initiate strict action against them.
+Jammu and Kashmir Police chief Dilbag Singh has stressed the need to identify inter-district terror modules involved in carrying out atrocities on people and initiate strict action against them.
 The Director General of Police (DGP) said all the steps required to thwart the "ill designs" of the anti-national elements and their mentors should be taken.

 "The inter district modules of the terrorists involved in atrocities on people should be identified and strict action taken against them", Singh told police officers during a security meeting in South Kashmir's Pahalgam belt on Monday.
 Singh accompanied by IGP Kashmir S P Pani held a security review meeting at Pahalgam.